Examples of recent questions relating to Lease Extensions in West Dean

-• I have a lease of fivety seven years remaining on my flat in West Dean.
+• I have a lease of sixety nine years remaining on my flat in West Dean.
 We are looking for a lease extension, so we contacted our freehold company and they came back with a quote that was double the amount and half the extension time that the lease extension calculator provided.
 Is there anyway, without racking up a huge legal bill, we can ask the freehold company to provide their computation of the amount and how they derived to it?

 • Other Topics